Synthetixio/SIPs/content/sccp/sccp-191.md

 The parameters in the table above represent the following:
 - `makerFeeNextPrice` and `takerFeeNextPrice` are the fees paid by traders when filled for next price futures orders.
-- `makerFee` and `takerFee` are the fees paid by traders when filled the fill immediately..
+- `makerFee` and `takerFee` are the fees paid by traders when filled immediately..

 ## Motivation